Self-Acceptance - What Is It?

 By Remez Sasson

-We hear so much about self-acceptance from people, who study or teach personal growth methods.
+We hear so much about self-acceptance from people that study or teach personal growth methods.

-It is so easy to give in to laziness and to find excuses for leaving everything as it is.
+It is so easy to give in to laziness, find excuses for leaving everything as it is, and stay as you are and where you are.

 Accepting your behavior and weaknesses, and doing nothing to improve, is not the right kind of self acceptance.
 It does not contribute to real progress and improvement.